DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 ## Dataset Content

-- The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+- **Source**: The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
+This dataset provides an opportunity to create a predictive analytics solution in a real-world context, with a fictitious storyline for application in the workplace.
-- The dataset contains +4 thousand images taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
-The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.
+- **Description**: The dataset contains over 4,000 images of cherry leaves collected from Farmy & Foods’ cherry crop fields.
+These images are categorized into:
+  - **Healthy Cherry Leaves**: Leaves without visible signs of mildew.
+  - **Mildew-Affected Cherry Leaves**: Leaves showing signs of powdery mildew, a fungal disease that could compromise crop quality if not detected and treated early.

+  As the cherry crop is a premium product for Farmy & Foods, ensuring the quality of these leaves is essential.
+Detecting powdery mildew is currently a manual process, making it time-intensive and challenging to scale across multiple farms.

 ## Business Requirements

-The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
-Currently, the process is manual verification if a given cherry tree contains powdery mildew.
-An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
-If there is powdery mildew, the employee applies a specific compound to kill the fungus.
-The time spent applying this compound is 1 minute.
-The company has thousands of cherry trees located on multiple farms across the country.
-As a result, this manual process is not scalable due to the time spent in the manual process inspection.

-To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
-A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
-The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.
+Farmy & Foods currently relies on a manual inspection process to identify powdery mildew on cherry leaves.
+An employee inspects each tree for mildew by visually examining leaf samples, a process that takes about 30 minutes per tree.
+If mildew is detected, the employee then applies an anti-fungal compound in a one-minute application process.
+Given that the company has thousands of trees across various farms, this method is inefficient and unsustainable.

+To address this, the IT team proposes a machine learning solution that can automatically detect mildew in leaf images, reducing inspection time and improving scalability.
+If successful, the company could extend this solution to other crops.

+The business requirements are:
-- 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+1. Conduct a study to identify and visually differentiate healthy cherry leaves from those affected by powdery mildew.
-- 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+2. Create a predictive model that can accurately classify a cherry leaf as healthy or mildew-affected.

 ## Hypothesis and how to validate?

-- List here your project hypothesis(es) and how you envision validating it (them).
+- **Hypothesis**: A machine learning model, particularly a Convolutional Neural Network (CNN), can accurately classify cherry leaf images as either healthy or mildew-affected, meeting a target accuracy of 97%.

+- **Validation Approach**:
+  1. **Training**: Train a CNN on labeled cherry leaf images to recognize visual features indicative of mildew.
+  2. **Testing**: Evaluate model performance on a test set, ensuring that the classification accuracy meets the 97% threshold.
+  3. **Performance Analysis**: Use accuracy scores, confusion matrices, and learning curves to validate the model’s effectiveness in differentiating the two classes.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## Rationale for Mapping Business Requirements to Data Visualizations and ML Tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+Each business requirement will be supported by specific data visualizations and ML tasks as follows:

+1. **Data Visualization**:
+   - Use side-by-side visual comparisons, average images, and variability images to highlight differences between healthy and mildew-affected leaves, aiding both the exploratory analysis and training data preparation.

+2. **ML Task**:
+   - Develop a CNN model for binary classification to detect mildew presence.
+This model aligns with the business goal of predicting leaf health status, helping the client automate the inspection process.

+3. **Dashboard**:
+   - Implement an interactive dashboard to upload and predict leaf health status in real-time, addressing the client’s need for an easily accessible, quick inspection tool.

 ## ML Business Case

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+**Objective**: Automate the detection of powdery mildew on cherry leaves to save inspection time and ensure product quality.

+**Model Selection**: A CNN model is chosen for its high accuracy in image classification, specifically in identifying visual patterns.

+**Performance Metrics**: The model will be assessed based on accuracy, aiming for 97%, with further analysis using confusion matrices and accuracy curves to confirm consistent performance.

+**Deployment Strategy**: The trained model will be integrated into a Streamlit dashboard, allowing end users to upload images for immediate classification results.

 ## Dashboard Design

-- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-- Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).
+The dashboard will include the following pages and components:

+1. **Project Summary Page**:
+   - Displays the dataset summary, business objectives, and project goals.

+2. **Visual Analysis Page**:
+   - Shows visual differentiation findings, including average images and montages for healthy and mildew-affected leaves.

+3. **Live Prediction Page**:
+   - Contains an upload feature allowing users to upload multiple images for real-time mildew detection.
+   - Provides prediction results, including classification probabilities.

+4. **Technical Performance Page**:
+   - Shows model performance metrics, such as accuracy scores and learning curves.

 ## Unfixed Bugs